FollettSchoolSolutions/perfmon4j/documentation/token_substitution.md

 showInHeader: false
 ---

-#Token Substitution:
+# Token Substitution:

-When supplying the token DEFAULT_INTERVAL, as shown below, Perfmon4j will first search for a system property with the name “DEAULT_INTERVAL”, if it is not found it will look to for an environment variable.
+When supplying the token DEFAULT_INTERVAL, as shown below, Perfmon4j will first search for a system property with the name “DEFAULT_INTERVAL”, if it is not found it will look to for an environment variable.

 ~~~~ xml
 <appender name='webrequest-appender' className='org.perfmon4j.TextAppender'